 I am working hard on not playing the mind-game of overthinking.
 I try to change the rules when my mind starts playing that game.

 Like my kids, I find myself pushing towards the edge and let myself drop.
 But it is a challenging step to take, and sometimes, well sometimes, I keep standing at the edge, unable to move.

 Tired of letting overthinking take control?
-Here are some more tips on how to stop yourself form overthinking:
+Here are some more tips on how to stop yourself from overthinking:

 And if you want to say NO to overthinking, perhaps you want to use the “No-vember” to start saying “no” to other things, too?
 I invite you to look back on a previous post here and get inspired to say no again this No-vember.